davidjbuchanan/MS2-Fledgling/README.md

 ### Navigation bar (medium screen or smaller):

-Try to click on the links and be directed to the site in question - WORKS (see 'bugs' section below)
+Try to click on the links and be directed to the site in question - WORKS

 ### Responsive Design
 The site was tested on the following screen sizes (landscape and portrait (where appropriate))